Deploy Inference Workloads with NVIDIA NIM

 Automatically (recommended) - NIM is designed to automatically select the most suitable profile from the list of compatible profiles based on the detected hardware.
 Each profile consists of different parameters that influence the selection process.

-Manually - Enter profile name or unique hash identifier
+Manually - Enter profile name or unique hash identifier.

-Set how to access NGC by choosing one of the following:
+Set how to access the NGC catalog:

 If you choose to not allow access to NGC, load the model from a local model-store.
 Go to Setting up data & storage.